BurdetteLamar/minitest_log/README.md

 ### Nested Sections

-Use nested sections to give your test (and the resulting log) structure.
+Use nested sections to give structure to your test -- and its log.

 In calling method ```section```, the first argument is the section name.
 Any following string arguments become text.